RunCor399/EZWarehouse_SoftwareEngineering/GUIPrototype.md

 <img src="gui_images/order_area.png" alt="Order Area" width="600"/>

+In the Order Area it is possible to access to Internal Order History, External Order History, Suppliers list and it is possible to place an order

 ### Internal Order

 <img src="gui_images/OU_orders.png" alt="Internal Order" width="600"/>

+Here it is possible to visualize the orders received from Organizational Units.

 #### View and Edit Internal Order

 <img src="gui_images/view_internal_order.png" alt="View and Edit Internal Order" width="600"/>

+In this page it is possible to view and edit informations about a single Internal Order Log.

 #### Delete Internal Order

 <img src="gui_images/delete_internal_order.png" alt="Delete Internal Order" width="300"/>

+With this Alert Dialog Window is asked confirm for the delete of an internal order

 ### Placing an order

 <img src="gui_images/place_an_order.png" alt="Placing an order" width="600"/>

+Here it is possible to place an order, selecting an Item, a Supplier and the quantity.

 ### External Order History

 <img src="gui_images/orders_history.png" alt="Orders History" width="600"/>

+In this page it is possible to view and edit informations about a single External Order Log.

 #### Delete External Order

 <img src="gui_images/delete_external_order.png" alt="Delete External Order" width="300"/>

+With this Alert Dialog Window is asked confirm for the delete of an external order

 ### Suppliers List